SyncfusionExamples/xamarin-treeview-checkbox-in-mvvm/README.md

-# checkbox_bound_mode
+# How to use checkbox in treeview?
-Working with checkbox bound mode
+This example illustrates how to use checkbox in treeview.